Welcome to the PAC RAT portal

 Give your 11″ x 17″ poster to either Brian or Darcy and we will place it in the PAC window.
 Timeframe for when it is displayed depends on how many events are happening ahead of yours — but whenever possible we’ll aim to get it up as far in advance as you give it to us.
 (Please do not add posters to the PAC window on your own or try move/adjust any posters you see there.
 Give your poster to Brian and Darcy, and they’ll take care of it.
 Also, please do not tape your poster to any other windows in the PAC.
 Thank you!)

-PAC RAT orgs are welcome to display a poster of interest to artists on the Greenroom bulletin board (e.g. audition notices, upcoming dance classes, music workshops, etc.) You can place those posters on your own.
+PAC RAT orgs are welcome to display a poster of interest to artists on the Greenroom bulletin board (e.g. audition notices, upcoming dance classes, music workshops, etc.).
+You can place those posters on your own (AFTER CONSTRUCTION HAS COMPLETED).
 Please don’t cover over anyone else’s poster, but feel free to remove posters if you’re confident the event/opportunity has passed.

 PAC Corner Digital Sign